Detecting the massive vector field with extreme mass-ratio inspirals: Result

 In order to assess quantifiably the effect of the Proca mass on the EMRI waveforms, the mismatch as a function of the observation time is plotted in Fig. \ref{fig3:mismatch}, which takes into account the differences of two waveforms between the standard GR case or the massless field case and the Proca field case.
-It should be noted that the dashed horizontal lines correspond to the threshold value distinguished by LISA in the Fig. \ref{fig3:mismatch}.
+It should be noted that the horizontal dashed black lines correspond to the threshold value distinguished by LISA in Fig. \ref{fig3:mismatch}.
 Overall, the mismatches grow visibly when the Proca mass is bigger for the fixed vector charge $q=0.1$.
-The upper panel of the Fig. \ref{fig3:mismatch} shows the mismatches for the EMRI systems including the secondaries with the vector field parameters $q=0,\mu=0$ and $q=0.1, \mu\neq0$, one can see that the minimum value of the Proca mass recognized by LISA is $\mu_{\rm min}\sim 5\times 10^{-4}$ for the vector charge $q=0.1$ case.
-From the bottom panel of the Fig. \ref{fig3:mismatch}, the mismatches between the massless vector field case and the Proca field case are plotted, which consider the smaller objects with $q=0.1,\mu=0$ and $q=0.1, \mu\neq0$.
-As shown as the bottom panel of the figure, LISA can distinguish the effect of the Proca field with the mass as small as $\mu_{\rm min}\sim 7\times 10^{-4}$.
+The upper panel of the Fig. \ref{fig3:mismatch} shows the mismatches for the EMRI systems including the secondaries with the vector field parameters $(q=0,\mu=0)$ and $(q=0.1, \mu\neq0)$, one can see that the minimum value of the Proca mass recognized by LISA is $\mu_{\rm min}\sim 5\times 10^{-4}$ for the vector charge $q=0.1$ case.
+From the bottom panel of the Fig. \ref{fig3:mismatch}, the mismatches between the massless vector field case and the Proca field case are plotted, which consider the smaller objects with $(q=0.1,\mu=0)$ and $(q=0.1, \mu\neq0$.
+As shown in the bottom panel of the figure, LISA can distinguish the effect of the Proca field with the mass as small as $\mu_{\rm min}\sim 4\times 10^{-4}$.

-Our results indicate that, for the Proca field with the mass $\mu\sim 7\times 10^{-4}$ and the charge $q=0.1$, LISA can distinguish the EMRI waveforms including the modification of the massive vector field from the waveforms within the massless vector filed case and the standard GR case.
-These analysis can be the criterion ruling out some parameters with the EMRI observation, the severe constraint on the Proca field need to consider the parameter estimation using the FIM method in the following subsection.
+Our results indicate that, for the Proca field with the mass $\mu\sim 4\times 10^{-4}$ and the charge $q=0.1$, LISA can distinguish the EMRI waveforms including the modification of the massive vector field from the waveforms within the massless vector filed case and the standard GR case.
+Additionally, one can see that the mismatch would begin to decrease when the Proca mass $\mu$ exceeds a certain value according to two panels.
+We observe that for smaller Proca masses, including the vector field mass into the EMRI system introduces additional degrees of freedom for the vector field case (three propagating degrees), leading to an increase in the Proca flux compared to the massless vector field scenario (two propagating degrees).
+However, as the Proca mass becomes excessively large and surpasses a certain threshold, the Proca flux is suppressed by the mass.
+Specifically, as shown in Fig. \ref{fig2:dephasing} and Fig. \ref{fig3:mismatch}, this results in a slight reduction in the dephasing and mismatch.
+These analyses can be the criterion ruling out some parameters with the EMRI observation, the severe constraint on the Proca field needs to consider the parameter estimation using the FIM method in the following subsection.